ianpetrarca/osc_debugger/README.md

 # Start Server

-In order to accept OSC messages you must start a server that listens for messages on a specified *IP ADDRESS*
+In order to accept OSC messages you must start a server that listens for messages on a specified **IP Address** and **Port** this is done using the the *start server* command:

-    node .
-    start server